What Happens if Your Hardware Wallet Breaks or Gets Lost?

 2. Update firmware if newer versions are available

-3. Securely destroy the broken device to prevent any potential data extraction attempts
+3. Destroy the broken device to prevent any potential data extractions

 The entire process typically takes 15-30 minutes, depending on the number of accounts and cryptocurrencies you hold.

 Some hardware wallets also offer other recovery options, like encrypted backups or recovery sheets.
-Knowing the specific recovery options for your wallet is vital.
 You can find this info in the wallet’s manual or on the manufacturer’s website.

 Common Mistakes When Dealing with a Broken Hardware Crypto Wallet